xathail/Discord-Auto-Advertiser/readme.md

 > + Auto DM responder (Way More Improved)
 > + Webhook logging (Supports Pings)
 > + Messages sent tracker

+## Planned
+> + Multi-Token support
+> + Access through a discord bot
+> + UI version
+> + ChannelID scraper
+> + Channel filter (requirements (e.g message count/duration, contains 'chat'))
+> + Channel checker (e.g checks if can send message in channel, if not then remove)
+> + Any other features requested / that I think of, these are not guaranteed but what I'll aim to add when I can (not in a particular order)

 ## How To Use Emojis
 > + For default emojis, you can just use :emojiname: e.g `:white_check_mark:`